microsoft/FluidFramework/README.md

 The order of the edits is:

-1. All acknowledged edits, in the order agreed upon by fluid's consensus.
+1. All acknowledged edits, in the order agreed upon by Fluid's consensus.
-2. All local edits (not acknowledged by fluid yet), in the order they were created.
+2. All local edits (not acknowledged by Fluid yet), in the order they were created.

 # Getting Started